csdms/bmi/docs/source/bmi.spec.rst

    Python    `bmi.py`_      `bmi-python`_   `bmi-example-python`_
    ========  =============  ==============  ======================

+If you haven't written a BMI before, one place to start is our :ref:`getting started <steps_to_bmi>` guide.
+Afterward,
+check out the collected wisdom of our :ref:`best practices
+<implementation>` document for helpful tips on implementing a BMI.

 A complete description of the functions that make up the BMI is given next.